gyng/ditherer/README.md

 ### Deploy

-    yarn deploy:github              # deploys a production build to GitHub pages docker-compose up               # runs http-server at port 8080 on a production build in a container docker-compose up --build
+    yarn deploy:github              # deploys a production build to GitHub pages yarn docker                     # runs superstatic at port 8080 on a production build in Docker